 “Yes, I did.”
 I could not help but laugh.
 It felt good to hear my parents’ voices.

 “Listen, I have to go now.
-I will call you all later tonight.”
+I will call you later tonight.”
+“Love you, honey.”

 “Ah, to Manhattan.”
 I hand him a slip of paper.
 “Here is the address.”

 He glanced at it and tossed it down in the seat next to him.
 “Oh, you are not from here, I see.”

 “No, I am from Ann Arbor.”
 “Is that in Indiana?”

 I tried not to roll my eyes.
 “No, it is actually in Michigan.”
 “Oh, okay.
 Just tell me the address.”

 Is this guy for real?
 I just handed it to him.